jaylogue/pdp-1105-console-usb-adapter/README.md

 ### Loopback Test Mode

-The Console Adapter supports a loopback test mode that can be used to test the basic functionality of sending and receiving characters.
+The Console Adapter supports a loopback test mode that can be used to test the basic functionality of sending and receiving characters without connecting it to a PDP-11.
 While in test mode, any characters typed on either the host or auxiliary terminals are echoed back to the user.
 Test mode is enabled by grounding a special “test mode” pin on the console connector.
 Pin 38 was chosen as the test mode pin because it is unused by the PDP-11/05.

-To place the Console Adapter in loopback test mode, place jumpers across the following pins on console connector and then apply power to the device:
+To place the Console Adapter in loopback test mode, do the following:

+- Disconnect the Console Adapter from the PDP-11 and the host computer
-- Pin 38 (Test Mode) to Pin 40 (GND)
+- Jumper pin 38 on the console connector (Test Mode) to pin 40 (GND)
-- Pin 4 (TX) to Pin 36 (RX)
+- Jumper pin 4 (TX) to pin 36 (RX)
+- Switch JP1 to the 2-3 position (USB power)
+- Connect the Console Adapter to the host

-To exit test mode, remove the jumpers and reboot.
+To exit test mode, remove the jumpers, switch JP1 to 1-2 and reboot.

 ## Schematic